Vozdukh (magazine)

-Vozdukh is a Russian literary magazine published four times per year, that features poetry and critical essays.
-The editor-in-chief is Dmitry Kuzmin, the designer is Yuri Gordon.
+Vozdukh is a Russian literary magazine published quarterly which features poetry and critical essays.
+The editor-in-chief is Dmitry Kuzmin.
+The designer is Yuri Gordon.

 History

 The magazine was established in 2006.
 Its title translates as "air" and refers to a passage from Osip Mandelstam, who viewed genuine poetry as stolen air, which doesn't ask anyone's permission to exist.